enkidevs/curriculum/spreadsheets/introduction/features-to-save-time/README.md

-name: Terminology & Basics
+name: Features to save time

-description: Get used to the common terminology.
+description: Some tips and tricks to save time.

 insights:
   - change-numbers-to-negative